kmjones1979/sps-triggers/README.md

 ### Triggers: Processing subgraph mappings with substreams triggers

-Using a working substreams package, the next steps needed to upgrade a Substreams-powered subgraph to trigger our mapping and process data using AssemblyScript.
+n order to use Substreams triggers you will need a working Substreams package.
+The following steps outline how to upgrade the package to trigger AssemblyScript mappings..

 To do this, start a new project and run graph init.
-Choose substreams, name the subgraph slug and define the directory to create the subgraph.
+Choose `substreams`, name the subgraph slug and define the directory to create the subgraph.
 This will prompt you to include the path to the spkg file you want to use for your triggers.

 ```
 ✔ Substreams network · mainnet